Get Rid of Ants in Your Sandbox

 Once the ants have found your child’s sandbox, it can certainly seem like they’ve made it their home.
 The question becomes, is it really such a big deal that they have moved in?

-Depending on the type of ant, it can be a big deal — especially if the child is allergic to ant bites.
+Depending on the type, it can be a tall order to get rid of ants — especially if the child is allergic to ant bites.

-Parents who live in the southern part of the United States should be concerned about fire ants.
+Parents who live in the southern part of the United States should be concerned about fire ants in sand.
 The risk from these red ants is the venom secreted when they bite.
 Although the average human will only get a swollen bump for a few days, this bite can be deadly to a child who is either allergic or has gotten multiple bites.

 If you are a parent who lives in the western part of the United States, particularly California, keep an eye out for Argentine ants.
 These ants are sneaky and will bite for the fun of it.
 So, if you have a curious little one who gets into everything, especially a cool ant hill that looks irresistible to step on, watch out for these golden brown ants.